 If you’re working on improving your skin, odds are you’ve clicked through countless websites looking for advice from skincare writers you can really trust.
 The beautiful thing about the internet is that we have access to all this information right at our fingertips, but the downside is that anyone is allowed to publish anything—even if it isn’t true.
 We wanted to take the time to recognize some of the unsung skincare heroes in the online community, the writers who know their stuff and link to reputable sources so that you know you can trust them.
-These 17 skincare writers are doctors, aestheticians, scientists, and often acne-sufferers themselves, and they are making scientifically-sound skincare available to all.
+These 17 skincare bloggers are doctors, aestheticians, scientists, and often acne-sufferers themselves, and they are making scientifically-sound skincare available to all.
 If you’re looking for trustworthy skincare resources, look no further than this list of the best skincare blogs.

 Dr. Cynthia Bailey of the Dr. Cynthia Bailey Skin Health and Wellness Blog